DataFire/Integrations/integrations/generated/azure_web_domains/README.md

   * type `string`: Resource type.

 ### DomainAvailablilityCheckResult
-* DomainAvailablilityCheckResult `object`: Domain availablility check result.
+* DomainAvailablilityCheckResult `object`: Domain availability check result.
   * available `boolean`: <code>true</code> if domain can be purchased using CreateDomain API; otherwise, <code>false</code>.
   * domainType `string` (values: Regular, SoftDeleted): Valid values are Regular domain: Azure will charge the full price of domain registration, SoftDeleted: Purchasing this domain will simply restore it and this operation will not cost anything.
   * name `string`: Name of the domain.